ZhgChg.Li

 }

-Since Extensions cannot contain properties or it will cause a compilation error “Extensions must not contain stored properties”, we refer to Using Property with Associated Object to associate the external variable buttonTouchEdgeInsets with our Extension, allowing it to be used like a regular property.
-(For detailed principles, please refer to Mao Da’s article )
+Since Extensions cannot contain stored properties or they will cause a compile error “Extensions must not contain stored properties,” here we refer to Using Property with Associated Object to associate the external variable buttonTouchEdgeInsets with our Extension, allowing it to be used like a regular property.
+(For detailed explanation, please see Mao’s article)

 What about UIImageView (UITapGestureRecognizer)?